-- Avoid using harsh soaps when cleaning your breasts; fresh, clean water is all you need.
+- Avoid using harsh soaps when cleaning your breasts; fresh water is all you need.

-- Nurse more frequently, but for shorter time periods, to avoid your baby from becoming too hungry.
+- Nurse more frequently, but for shorter periods, to prevent your baby from becoming too hungry.
 This will prevent vigorous sucking.

-- Apply your own breast milk to your breasts and nipples after breastfeeding.
-Breast milk will heal them faster and will prevent infection, due to anti-bacterial properties.
+- Apply your breast milk to your breasts and nipples after breastfeeding.
+Breast milk will heal them faster and prevent infection due to its anti-bacterial properties.

-- You can get your nipples ready for a breastfeeding session by first pumping a little, to elongate the nipple, this may prevent nipple damage and bleeding.
+- You can get your nipples ready for a breastfeeding session by pumping a little to elongate the nipple; this may prevent nipple damage and bleeding.
 This is especially helpful to mothers with flat or inverted nipples.

 - Take a mild pain reliever about 30 minutes before breastfeeding to relieve some of the pain.
 (Recommended only if very necessary).

-- To help increase the pace of healing, you can use a saline solution (salt and water) to rinse your breasts.
-Mix 1/2 teaspoon of salt in one cup (8 oz) of warm water.
+- To help increase the pace of healing, you can use a saline solution (salt and water) to rinse your breasts—mix 1/2 teaspoon salt in one cup (8 oz) of warm water.
 Soak for 5 minutes and pat dry.
-Apply some breast milk or lanolin cream to the breast and nipple afterward and air dry.
+Apply breast milk or lanolin cream to the breast and nipple afterward and air dry.